United States: Resources

 Detailed information on both U.S. and international energy matters (including an international energy outlook annual report), historical and current data, country reports on energy sectors, mailing lists on energy issues, and information on various fuel groups are available from the U.S. Energy Information Administration (EIA).

 The United States-Mexico Chamber of Commerce (USMCOC) was established in 1973 to promote trade and investment among businesses in both countries.
 The website includes information on upcoming USMCOC events, information about membership, and programs.
 In addition, the site also provides access to Alliance Magazine, a quarterly magazine published by USMCOC, and recent news.

 With USA Trade Online, users can access current and cumulative U.S. export and import data for over 9,000 export commodities and 17,000 import commodities.
 USA Trade Online provides trade statistics using the Harmonized System up to the 10-digit level and the North American Industry Classification System commodity classification codes up to the 6-digit level.
 A free subscription is required to access most features of this site.

-Focusing on competition of manufacturers in the United States, Manufacturing.gov provides information on recent publications and additional resources highlighting the National Network for Manufacturing Innovation, also known as Manufacturing USA.
+Focusing on the competition of manufacturers in the United States, Manufacturing.gov provides information on recent publications and additional resources highlighting the National Network for Manufacturing Innovation, also known as Manufacturing USA.
 This resource offers information about manufacturing initiatives, funding, news, and trade partners.

 The Nuclear Energy Institute (NEI) develops policy on legislative and regulatory issues facing the nuclear energy industry and provides a forum to resolve technical and business issues for the industry.
-The site provides information about issues and policy regarding nuclear energy, a knowledge center regarding nuclear energy, and recent news.
+The site provides information about issues and policies regarding nuclear energy, a knowledge center regarding nuclear energy, and recent news.

 ThomasNet Product Sourcing is a useful search engine powered by a classification system designed for finding parts, components, and products from companies across the United States.
 Users of this site can search for product suppliers based on detailed product specifications and attributes.